afenne4/Exponential-Simulation-and-Inferential-Analysis/README.md

     -Tooth (Odontoblast) length measured in cm
     -Supplement type ascerbic acid (VC) or orange juice (OJ)
     -Dose in milligrams/day (0.5, 1.0, 2.0)

+A preliminary exploratory data analysis and data visualization was first conducted in order to determine any patterns in the data.
+Based on this, a t-test was used to determine if delivery method of Vitamin C had an impact on tooth growth.
+This analysis showed that orange juice resulted in more tooth growth than ascerbic acid.
+Following this, two t-tests were used to determine if increasing doseage resulted in increased tooth growth.
+The results from these tests provided evidence in support of this hypothesis.